-Throughout the year ended 31 December 2014, and through to the date of approval of the financial statements, the Board considers that the Company has complied with the Main Principles of the Governance Code.
-The Company has applied the Main Principles set out in the section with that heading by complying with the Governance Code as set forth below and in the Remuneration Report below.
+Throughout the year ended 31 December 2015, and through to the date of approval of the financial statements, the Board considers that the Company has complied with the Main Principles of the Governance Code.
+The Company has applied the Main Principles set out in the section with that heading by complying with the Governance Code as set forth below and in the Directors' Remuneration Report below.
 Further explanation of how the principles and supporting principles have been applied is set out below and in the Directors' Remuneration Report.

 In addition, as outlined below, the Company's responsibilities under Israeli Company legislation is such that it is obliged to appoint two independent non-executive directors (defined as "external directors" within Israeli law), who must be appointed for a minimum of one three year term, which may be extended by the Company for no more than two additional terms of three years each.
-With the exception of the "external" non-executive directors who serve for a period of three years in accordance with Israeli Company law, all directors have to be re-elected by the shareholders at an AGM, if proposed for re-election.
+With the exception of the "external" non-executive directors who serve for a period of three years in accordance with Israeli company law, all directors have to be re-elected by the shareholders at an AGM, if proposed for re-election.

-The current independent non-executive Directors defined as external directors within Israeli law are Mr. Gideon Barak, Mrs. Elka Nir and Dr. Avigdor Shafferman.
-Mr. Barak was appointed in July 2013 (his position is due for re-election in July 2016) and Mrs. Nir was appointed for a term of three years in June 2012.
-Dr. Shafferman was appointed for a term of three years in February 2015.
+The current independent non-executive Directors which qualify as "external directors" under Israeli law are Mr. Gideon Barak, Mrs. Orna Pollack and Dr. Avigdor Shafferman.
+Mr. Barak was appointed in July 2013 for a term of three years which expires in July 2016.
+Dr. Shafferman was appointed in February 2015 for a term of three years and Mrs. Pollack was appointed in September 2015 for a term of three years.